kir-j/kir-j.github.io/index.md

 ---

 ## About
-I am a geographer interest in wildfire as a cultural and environmental process and risk.
+I am a geographer interested in wildfire as a cultural and environmental process and risk.

 My research evolves around social, organisational and policy dimensions of wildfire in Europe.
 I am trained in using both qualitative methods (interviews, field observations, content analysis; analysis with MaxQDA) and quantitative methods (surveys, questionnaires, remote sensing data; analysis with GIS, R, Python).